 The following measures were evaluated on a scale from "Poor" to "Good."
 For more information about this analysis, see Appendix E. A "Poor" score indicates environmental justice issues.

 Tree Canopy

-East Inner's tree canopy is moderate, with greater coverage in wellestablished residential neighborhoods, while commercial and industrial areas have less tree cover.
+South Inner has a moderate tree canopy, with greater coverage in wellestablished residential neighborhoods to the east, while commercial and industrial areas to the west have less tree cover.

 Impervious Surface